3AK: 1970s–1980s

-1988 - 1990 saw 3AK again become a purely talk format station, with such high-profile names as Darren James (with Bruce Mansfield as Uncle Roy), Margaret Peacock, Don Chipp (a former Federal Liberal Party Minister and later the founder of and Senator for the Australian Democrats), Peter O'Callaghan (an ex 3XY and EON FM DJ), Keith McGowan and Bill Howie (a former 3AK Programme Director).
+Talk 3AK 1989-90 years

-This period also saw the introduction of regular Saturday broadcasts of VFL (now AFL) with a football team headed by Graham (Smokey) Dawson.
+From mid 1989 to 1990, 3AK again become a purely talk format station with such high-profile names as Darren James (with Bruce Mansfield as "Uncle Roy"), Margaret Peacock, Don Chipp, Peter O'Callaghan (a former 3XY and EON FM DJ), Keith McGowan and Bill Howie (a former 3AK program director).

-1987 saw Kerry Packer sell all of Australian Consolidated Press's radio and television interests to Alan Bond for A$1 billion.
-3AK was, of course, included in the deal, even though Bond made no secret of the fact that he wanted the TV stations but wasn't really interested in radio.
-(Because of Bond's insecure financial position, in 1990 Kerry Packer was able to buy back the Nine Television Network for half of what he had sold it for.
-By this time, Bond had already sold 3AK [see below].)
+This period also saw the introduction of regular Saturday broadcasts of VFL (now AFL) with a football team headed by Graham Dawson.

-In 1989 the Federal Government invited bids from all capital city AM commercial radio stations for a number of FM licences.
+In 1989 the federal government invited bids from all capital city AM commercial radio stations for a number of FM licences.
 Six of the seven Melbourne commercial AM stations bid for the two licences being offered in their market.
 (3AW was the only station that didn't bid, on the grounds that its mature adult audience were not really FM listeners.)
-The two highest bidders were 3KZ with a record bid amongst all Australia-wide bidders of A$32 million, and 3AK with a bid of A$22 million.
-Because of the dire financial position of Alan Bond (he was soon to be declared bankrupt), 3AK defaulted on the payment for its FM licence, which then went to the third highest Melbourne bidder, 3TT who paid only A$11 million.
+The two highest bidders were 3KZ with a record bid amongst all Australia-wide bidders of A$32 million, and 3AK with a bid of $22 million.
+Because of the dire financial position of Alan Bond (he was soon to be declared bankrupt), 3AK defaulted on the payment for its FM licence, which then went to the third highest Melbourne bidder, 3TT who paid only $11 million.